melkati/CO2-Gadget/README.md

 - Support for buzzer alarms on CO2 level
 - Support for Neopixel (WS2812B) addressable LEDs (RGB, GBR and RGBW)
 - Support for RGB LEDs
 - GPIO outputs for alarms and activation of air circulation on CO2 concentration threshold with hysteresis.
-Check GPIO to use at [my blog CO2 Gadget firmware page](https://emariete.com/medidor-co2-gadget/)
+Check GPIO to use at [my blog CO2 Gadget firmware page](https://emariete.com/en/co2-meter-gadget/)
-- ~~-LoRa/LoRaWAN in study.
-If you are interested, please [join this conversation](https://github.com/melkati/CO2-Gadget/issues/35).~~

 # Supported hardware and build

 This project support a large selection of ESP32 boards, displays and sensors.

-As an example you can find a very detailed tutorial with step-by-step video on how to build a very compact CO2 Gadget with a TTGO T-Display board and a high quality Sensirion SCD30 dual channel NDIR CO2 sensor and support for battery [here](https://emariete.com/en/meter-co2-display-tft-color-ttgo-t-display-sensirion-scd30-2/).
+As an example you can find a very detailed tutorial with step-by-step video on how to build a very compact CO2 Gadget with a TTGO T-Display board and a high quality Sensirion SCD30 dual channel NDIR CO2 sensor (and battery support) [here](https://emariete.com/en/meter-co2-display-tft-color-ttgo-t-display-sensirion-scd30-2/).

 ![image](https://user-images.githubusercontent.com/11509521/146636210-ee11a49a-5ebc-4e3c-a11e-91e2d8676410.png)

-For latest information on other hardware use (boards, sensors, displays, etc), please check options and GPIO to use at [my blog CO2 Gadget firmware page](https://emariete.com/medidor-co2-gadget/)
+For latest information on other hardware use (boards, sensors, displays, etc), please check options and GPIO to use at [my blog CO2 Gadget firmware page](https://emariete.com/en/co2-meter-gadget/)

 ## OLED Displays

-CO2 Gadget right now has support for many different OLED displays (by using the U8g2 library).
-There are precompiled versions for OLED I2C 1.3" 128x64 pixels display for real time measurements.
+CO2 Gadget right now has support for many different OLED displays.
+There are precompiled versions for OLED I2C 1.3" 128x64 pixels display.
 ![CO2 Gadget OLED MH-Z1311A](https://user-images.githubusercontent.com/11509521/154486542-703653f0-ba0c-4bca-9616-ee5c35d4d19c.jpg)

 ## ESP32 Boards